Selected Research Topics

 - Mountain Terrain Atmospheric Modeling and Observations

-The objective of our study is to investigate large-scale environmental conditions, mesoscale phenomena and small scale convective bursts as well as their interactions that are responsible for TC formation and intensity changes.
-Specific areas include 1) Characterize the intensity of convection over the western Pacific and Atlantic oceans from radar, aircraft and satellite data; 2) Derive an accurate mesoscale environment of convective systems through the assimilation of satellite, radar, lidar and in-situ data; 3) Evaluate the quality of the global forecast system (e.g., NCEP and NOGAPS ensembles) for accurate TC analyses and forecasts; 4) Understand the environmental factors that determine tropical cyclone formation and rapid intensification.
+Area #1: Tropical Cyclone/Hurricane: The objective of our study is to investigate large-scale environmental conditions, mesoscale phenomena and small scale convective bursts as well as their interactions that are responsible for TC formation and intensity changes.
+Specific areas include 1) Characterize the intensity of convection over the western Pacific and Atlantic oceans from radar, aircraft and satellite data; 2) Derive an accurate mesoscale environment of convective systems through the assimilation of satellite, radar, lidar and in-situ data; 3) Evaluate the quality of the global forecast system (e.g., NCEP GFS and GEFS ensembles) for accurate TC analyses and forecasts; 4) Understand the environmental factors that determine tropical cyclone formation and rapid intensification.

 Past Ph.
 D. and M. S. Students and Research Topics (years denote the graduation years)